magus/acnh-catalog/README.md

 - allow faster input of multiple items, esp variations maybe by not dismissing search (remove reset input, add a settings dictionary that opens a simple modal with checkboxes to enable/disable "Clear search after adding items"

+- modal to bottom sheet, height based on content and each option as a row

 - catalog / wishlist tabs at top, can do virtualized list if we do it this way for perf, then a browse becomes possible with all items listed to scroll through
 - alternative is hide catalog over 50 items, power users aren't scrolling it (we may want to consider virtualizing as well since we know item heights it should be easy)